In this guide you will learn about:

 How can you password protect a single folder in your external hard disk without installing any software?

 Generally, you can’t.
-You need to have software installed on the computer you’re busing the external hard disk with.
+It would help if you had software installed on the computer you’re busing the external hard disk.
 BitLocker or FileVault can encrypt separate folders.

 How do you lock an external hard disk with a password without BitLocker or any other software?

-You can encrypt a hard drive after formatting it, natively in your OS.
-In macOS you can use Disk Utility to wipe the external hard drive and then format it with encryption.
+After formatting it, you can encrypt a hard drive natively in your OS.
+In macOS, you can use Disk Utility to wipe the external hard drive and then format it with encryption.

 How long does it take to encrypt a hard drive?

-This depends on the system you’re using, the storage capacity of the hard drive and whether it’s a HDD or SSD.
-Generally, this process should take from a few minutes to maximum a couple of hours on mos systems.
+This depends on the system you’re using, the storage capacity of the hard drive, and whether it’s an HDD or SSD.
+Generally, this process should take a few minutes to a maximum of a couple of hours on mos systems.